kerberos-io/documentation/content/_index.md

 ## What is Kerberos

 Kerberos is a video surveillance solution, that uses computer vision algorithms to detect changes, and that can trigger actions (notifications, api, etc).
 It comes in two flavors, Kerberos Open Source and Kerberos Enterprise.
-Kerberos can be deployed to any ARM device, Linux OS, Docker, Balenca Cloud, or cluster such as Kubernetes.
+Kerberos can be deployed to any ARM device, Linux OS, Docker, Balena Cloud, or cluster such as Kubernetes.

 ### Kerberos Agent